 Piper Rose Mann is a composer and singer based in Los Angeles, California.

-She was recently an intern for the composer John Powell during post-production of Disney’s Wicked, and in 2022/23 she was a fellow in the Los Angeles Philharmonic Composer Fellowship Program.
+She was recently an intern for composer John Powell during post-production of Disney’s Wicked: Part 1, an intern for composer Tony Morales during post-production of Neagley, and in 2022/23 she was a fellow in the Los Angeles Philharmonic Composer Fellowship Program.

-Her voice has been featured in film and television projects for Netflix and Dreamworks, recently appearing in Illumination's Sing 2, the Disney+ film Better Nate Than Ever, and ABC’s A Million Little Things.
+Her voice has been featured in film and television projects for Netflix and Dreamworks, recently appearing in Illumination's Sing 2, the Disney+ film Better Nate Than Ever, ABC’s A Million Little Things, and CBS’ upcoming comedy DMV.

 In 2021 she was commissioned to create a new arrangement of “Ahavat Olam” for the Angel City Chorale, the song she co-wrote with her father, Gabriel Mann, made famous by Ben Platt and his brothers, Jonah and Henry.